AnshumanSingh454/mitscollege-/README.md

 # mitscollege-
-This is my first repositary.
+This is my first repository.
+Author - Anshuman singh